Entanglement entropy for a particle coupled with its surrounding: Introduction

 \section{Introduction}

-Quantum theory is one of the most important branches in physics and is well know for being counter-intuitive and its bizarre phenomena (nothing like we experience in everyday life).
-Quantum entanglement, which is the direct consequence of the EPR paradox \cite{1}, is a very unique phenomenon and has no classical counterparts.
-Since the discovery of quantum entanglement, a wide range of applications has been proposed, i.e., quantum cryptography, quantum teleportation and superdense coding \cite{2}.
-These applications indicate that entanglement could be exploited to preform the impossible tasks which cannot be done by classical computers.
-Here is another new branch of physics, which is called quantum information and computing, has been born by joining quantum physics and theoretical computer science.
-In this respect many solid state systems, especially quantum dots, have been proposed as promising hardwares to perform quantum information processors \cite{3}.
-The main difficulty of studying many-body solid state system is the complexity.
-The approximation methods must be introduced to obtain physical properties, see \cite{4}.
+Quantum theory is one of the most important branches in physics and is well-known for being counter-intuitive and its bizarre phenomena (nothing like we experience in everyday life).
+Quantum entanglement, which is the direct consequence of the EPR paradox \cite{1,2}, is a very unique phenomenon and has no classical counterparts.
+Since the discovery of quantum entanglement, a wide range of applications has been proposed, i.e., quantum cryptography, quantum teleportation and superdense coding \cite{3,4,5,6}.
+These applications indicate that entanglement could be exploited to perform the impossible tasks which cannot be done by classical computers.
+Another new branch of physics, which is called quantum information and computing, has been born by joining quantum physics and theoretical computer science.
+In this respect many physical systems have been proposed as promising hardwares to perform quantum information processors \cite{7,8,9,10,11,12,13,14}.
+For the solid state systems, the main difficulty of studying is the complexity accounting to many-body configuration.
+The approximation methods must be introduced to study interested physical properties, see \cite{15,16}.

-In this paper, we study the entanglement \cite{4} of the ground state of two-body systems using Feynman path integral \cite{6}.
-We will concentrate on the entanglement generated by the spatial degrees of freedom and use a coupled harmonic oscillator as a toy model.
-The Feynman path integral method will be used to compute the density matrix of the composite system (bipartite system).
-This provides the way to quantify the entanglement by calculating the linear entropy \cite{7}.
+One of the most interesting systems in the context of solid state physics is the polaron which was initiated by Landau \cite{17}, Pekar \cite{18} and Frohlich \cite{19}.
+Later, Feynman \cite{20} offered a new way, called path integrals, to study the physical properties, e.g., the ground state energy and the effective mass \cite{21} and references therein].
+The main object in this method is the propagator which is equivalent to the density matrix under the transformation from real time to imaginary time \cite{22,23}.
+Unfortunately, the propagator for the polaron could not be exactly computed and the approximation was needed.
+The trial system was introduced to replace the actual system and the Lagrangian is given by \cite{24,32,33,34}

+where $\boldsymbol{r}$ and $\boldsymbol{R}_i$ are the position vectors of the particle with mass $m$ and the particles with mass $M$, respectively.
+The $\Omega$ is the vibration frequency (This frequency can be connected with the ambient temperature of the system) of the particles with mass $M$, $\kappa$ is the coupling constant and

+is the confining potential: $\omega_z = 0$ for quantum wires and $\omega_y = \omega_z = \omega$ for quantum dots.
+Interestingly, the system in Eq. \eqref{L1} has long been studied, \emph{but no one has ever investigated the quantum correlation, quantum entanglement, in such system, namely between the particle and the lattice}.
+To this contribution, we study the entanglement of the ground-state between the particle and the lattice in Eq. \eqref{L1} with some simplification (which will be described in the next section).
+We will focus on the entanglement generated by the spatial degrees of freedom.
+The linear entropy will be used to measure the amount of entanglement.